mirginesta/analogues-cyclones/README.md

 - There are two parameters: Y, which are the Euclidean distances, and N, the number of analogues we want to compute.

 - The N analogues are selected as the time steps that displayed the N smallest Euclidean distances.
 We imposed a minimum 7-day separation between analogues to avoid counting the same cyclone several times.
-This is justified by the fact that 3 days is a typical timescale for the formation and decay of an extratropical cyclone (Moon et al. 2021), but specific cyclones can last longer than this (e.g., Alex, a storm in October 2020, lasted 7 days).
+This is justified by the fact that 3 days is a typical timescale for the formation and decay of an extratropical cyclone, but specific cyclones can last longer than this (e.g., Alex, a storm in October 2020, lasted 7 days).

 The function is implemented in the "analogues" function.
 More information on the methodology can be find in Ginesta et al. 2022.